andresuarezz26/newrev.io/README.md

 Thanks to its architecture, Newrev is designed to be capable of support cloud-based setups.
 This unlocks features as coding with just a link, no installation required and access your environment from any device.

 **Interface customization**:
 Unlike IDE plugins, a browser UI lets us design custom layouts that match how each AI agent works.
-This makes the experience smoother, clearer, and more powerful.

 ## Experimental Disclaimer